StenopePHP/Stenope/doc/supported-sources.md

 ### Local file system

-The `LocalFilesystemProvider` is based on Symfony's Finder component and allow you to load contents from the local file system by attributing a path to a content type.
+The `LocalFilesystemProvider` is based on Symfony's Finder component and allows you to load contents from the local file system by attributing a path to a content type.

 To use it, specify a provider of type `files`: